-Installing a safety switch is an inexpensive safety measure that protects you, your family and visitors to your property.
+Installing a safety switch is a reasonable safety measure that protects you, your family and visitors to your property.

-In Victoria, it is mandatory for safety switches to be installed on both the power and lighting circuits in new properties – and older properties when extensive renovations are carried out.
-If it’s important to have safety switches in new homes, then it makes a good deal of sense to install them in older properties too.
+In Victoria, safety switches must be installed on both the power and lighting circuits in new and older properties when extensive renovations are carried out.
+If it’s essential to have safety switches in new homes, it makes a good deal of sense to install them in older properties.

-Today more than ever we have more electrically powered gadgets in our homes.
-Most of us have the very latest in labour saving devices like cooking appliances, cleaning appliances, heating/cooling appliances and a range of indoor and outdoor lighting.
-And then there’s the ever increasing range of entertainment systems.
+Today more than ever, we have more electrically powered gadgets in our homes.
+Most of us have the latest in labour-saving devices like cooking appliances, cleaning appliances, heating/cooling appliances and a range of indoor and outdoor lighting.
+And then there’s the ever-increasing range of entertainment systems.
 TVs and computers in just about every room of the house!

-Before you find out the hard way – through a serious electrical incident – get a safety switch installed on your switchboard.
+Before you find out the hard way, get a safety switch installed on your switchboard through a severe electrical incident.

 All homes have circuit breakers or fuses.
 These are designed to protect the wiring and appliances within your home.
 Only safety switches are designed to protect people.

 Safety switches are often confused with circuit breakers and surge protectors.
 Here is a quick guide to help understand the differences.

 Surge protectors safeguard your appliances and wiring from voltage surges like a lightning strike.
 Safety switches and surge protectors play entirely different roles.
 Surge protectors protect electrical appliances, and safety switches protect people.